 Lumens: A measurement of a light’s intensity.

-Low light: Refers to low lumen light such as that found in a dark corner.
+Low light: Refers to low-lumen light, such as that found in a dark corner.
+Certain types of plants can thrive without sunlight or minimal light exposure.

 Filtered light: Light that has passed through material like a sheer curtain or forest canopy.